Honda Shadow: 125 cc Class

 The Honda 125 is mainly for the UK and Europe market, as it fits within the restrictions placed on learner drivers in the UK and the light motorcycle license in Europe.
-It also has a chain drive instead of a shaft drive seen on the larger engined bikes.
+It also has a chain drive instead of a shaft drive present on the larger engined bikes.
 Sales ended in 2009.

 500 cc VT Class

 The 500cc "VT500C" introduced in 1983 featured chrome side covers and black engine covers.
 The headlight was chrome and rectangular and had a single horn.
 The engine was the Honda VT500, a 491 cc OHC three-valve, liquid cooled V-Twin that averaged around 51.7MPG and put out 54HP@9,000RPM and 31 ft-Ib of torque @7,000RPM and mated to a six-speed, shaft drive transmission.

 In 1984, The "VT500C' was featured include the fuel tank and rear fenders painted the same.
 The front fender is chrome and this year the side covers and engine covers were painted black.
 The headlight was chrome and rectangular and there was a single horn.
 The engine is virtually the same as the 1983 model.

 The 1985 "VT500C" had round and chromed headlamps.
 This model continued with the dual horns.
 A two-piece seat with an integrated backrest was incorporated.
 Starting this year, the engine covers were polished chrome and the fins enlarged.
 The "Honda" tank decal was curved instead of straight.

 For the 1986 model year, the "VT500C" model was virtually the same as the 1985 model.